Menu

 MdPHA Position: Support

-Outcome: Referred to committee
+Outcome: Referred to Committee

 MdPHA Position: Support

-Outcome: Referred to committee
+Outcome: Referred to Committee

 MdPHA Position: Support

-Outcome: Referred to committee
+Outcome: Referred to Committee

 MdPHA Position: Support

-Outcome: Referred to committee
+Outcome: Passed House (100-33), Referred to Senate Committee

 MdPHA Position: Support